Appdynamics/AppDynamics.DEXTER/README.md

 [Full Size](../master/docs/introduction/DetectedEntitiesOverview.png?raw=true)

 ## Entity Metrics and Graphs
-In [Entity Metrics](https://github.com/Appdynamics/AppDynamics.DEXTER/wiki/TODO) report, shows summary and graphs for all Metrics for each and every Entity (Application, Tier, Node, Business Transaction, Backend, Service Endpoint, Errors and Information Point) in Applications you point it to.
+[Entity Metrics](https://github.com/Appdynamics/AppDynamics.DEXTER/wiki/TODO) report shows summary and graphs for all Metrics for each and every detected Application, Tier, Node, Business Transaction, Backend, Service Endpoint, Errors and Information Point.
+This makes it very valuable in times when you want to rapidly assess hundreds of Applications, Tiers and Business Transactions and see which ones need your attention.

-All Tiers in several applications with ART vs CPM scatter
+A scatterplot of Calls per Minute vs Average Response time is provided for all types of Entities, allowing you to see what items are both slow and frequently called:
 ![Entity Metrics](../master/docs/walkthrough/part1/EntityMetricsTiersHourly.png?raw=true)
 [Full Size](../master/docs/walkthrough/part1/EntityMetricsTiersHourly.png?raw=true)

-Per minute breakdown with ART vs CPM scatter
+Per minute breakdown with ART vs CPM scatter:
 ![Entity Metrics](../master/docs/walkthrough/part1/EntityMetricGraphsTiersScatterTransaction.png?raw=true)
 [Full Size](../master/docs/walkthrough/part1/EntityMetricGraphsTiersScatterTransaction.png?raw=true)